matthias-mayr/skiros2_pyrobosim_lib/docs/0_Start.md

             # First we execute our navigation
             self.skill("NavigateExecution", ""),
             # Once this succeeded.
 We need to update the world model with a special skill.
-            # What we want to state is that now that we arrived:
+            # What we want to state is that we have arrived:
             # "Robot skiros:at TargetLocation"
             self.skill("WmSetRelation", "wm_set_relation",
           remap={'Dst': "TargetLocation", 'Src': "Robot"},